Welcome To Chilocco

 We hope you enjoy your time here with the Chilocco Alumni Association.

 The Chilocco campus closed in June of 1980.
 Since that date, the outer portions of the campus has been deeded to each of the North Central Oklahoma tribes i.e. the Kaw Nation, Ponca Nation, Tonkawa, Otoe Missouria Tribe and the Pawnee Nation.
 Each tribe have developmental plans for their respective property, which are in various stages of progress.
 The main campus comprised of 165 acres, however, is jointly owned by the tribes.
-As time moves forward the Association will continue to work with the tribes and is committed to see various features of the campus improved.
+The Confederated tribes appointed a planning committee of which the Chilocco Alumni Association is a participant.
+In the meantime, the Alumni Association has been successful in working with the tribes toward restoration of the Chilocco cemetery, with the help of a grant from the Conoco-Phillips 66 Oil Company.
+A new fence was installed in November 2006 around the cemetery.
+As time moves forward the Association will continue to work with the tribes and is committed to see other features of the campus improved.

-Most recently, loan guarantees have been approved by one tribal council with a second loan guarantee from another tribe in progress.
-This means progress as more fund raising activities begin and initial phases of the restoration project on some buildings is about to begin.
 Time seems to be nearing when the Alumni Association can hold its annual reunion on or near the campus.
 Tax-deductible donations may be made to the Chilocco Benefit Association.
-For mor information, one may contact the Chilocco Alumni Association and or the Chilocco Benefit Association, both through Jim Baker, at 608 W Cheyenne in Stillwater, OK 74075.
+For mor information, one may contact the Chilocco Alumni Association.

 The Chilocco campus is on the National Register of Historic Places, and is under consideration for nomination as a National Historical Landmark.